Life of an American Fireman: Differing versions

 The film was long considered important for its unusual editing style, being considered the earliest example of cross-cutting, notably during the final scenes of the rescue of the woman and her child.
 On the basis of this, Porter was hailed as an innovative editor.
 However, subsequent research by the paper print project at the Library of Congress suggested that the cross-cut version was re-edited at some unspecified time after the film's 1903 release, and that in its original form it used few, if any, of the pioneering edits claimed.
 As originally released, the interior point of view of the burning house is shown first and completed.
 Then the exact same action repeating itself is shown again from the exterior.
 Charles Musser has chronicled the history of this controversy in Before the Nickelodeon and concluded that the paper-print version containing the repetitive action was the one released in 1903.

+Influence

+Martin Scorsese has noted that Life of an American Fireman greatly influenced the visual style of his 1982 film The King of Comedy.